 - Total search sessions: 4,623,989

-Over the years, we’ve gathered statistics, tips and optimization strategies to help you understand and prepare for this important time of the year.
+Over the years, we’ve gathered Cyber Monday facts, statistics, tips, and optimization strategies to help you understand and prepare for this important time of the year.
 Below is an extensive summary of everything we’ve gathered over the last several years.

 - Cyber Monday Total Online Revenue $1.74 billion

 - 17% of revenue on Cyber Monday attributed to mobile sales

 - 31% of total traffic on mobile devices